hpcugent/vsc_user_docs/scripts/HPC_chatbot_preprocessor/README.md

 ```
  and should be limited to one line.

-### Long filenames
+### Long filepaths

-Due to the nature of this script, it can generate directories with very long names.
-Depending on the operating system, this can cause problems with filepaths being to long resulting in files not being able to open.
+Due to the nature of this script, it can generate large directories with very long names.
+Depending on the operating system, this can cause problems with filepaths being to long, resulting in files not being able to open.
 A possible fix for this is to make sure the filepath to the script is not too long.